 However, although Gaillard doesn’t believe the role is outdated, he sees it as being under threat and losing ground.

-“Firms looking to reverse this trend, first need to elevate the profile of the role, particularly the C-level part of the role.
+“Firms looking to reverse this trend, need to elevate the profile of the role, particularly the C-level part of the role.
 Inject managerial experience, real-life experience, personal gravitas and political acumen.

 “My advice to organisations is to avoid hiring an ex-CISO because they run the risk of re-injecting the same problems into your organisation and perpetuating the problems you have been having.